 In contrast, PiS’s welfare programs cannot be dismissed as trivial or symbolic.
 While the tendency of the liberal opposition to call PiS “socialist” sometimes outdoes the Tea Party’s abuse of that word, it cannot be denied that 500 złoty per month for each child has really helped the Polish poor.
 PO has learned the hard way that to stay relevant in Polish politics, one has to declare one’s commitment to this policy.
 The same goes for lowering the retirement age, which PO had increased when it was last in power.

 Because of its instrumental character, PiS’s welfare state has weaknesses.
 Public services remain woefully underfunded.
 The medical and education sectors have seen strikes and protests in recent years due to the underpayment of staff.
 In the face of the declining quality of public services, those who can afford it increasingly turn to private schools and medicine.
 In this way, PiS’s policies are exacerbating inequalities.
-Instead of the universal services characteristic of Scandinavian social democracy, in Poland the wealthier spend their social transfers on private services, while the poor depend on neglected public services.
+Instead of the universal services characteristic of Scandinavian social democracy, in Poland the wealthier spend their social transfers on private services, while the poor depend on a neglected public sector.

 PiS wants the popularity that comes with providing a welfare state, but it wants it for cheap.
 This stinginess is on full display in the realm of housing policy, where PiS promised 100,000 new affordable housing units by the end of 2019 as part of its Housing Plus policy and instead delivered a total of 867.
 In the face of rising costs, it quietly abandoned its commitment to building public housing and instead offered land grants to private developers who would make 15 to 20 percent of new apartments affordable.